Editor’s note: This article was updated on 9 April to reflect changes in the schedule due to Covid-19.

 This year was also supposed to deliver new global targets for protecting biodiversity.

-The city of Kunming in southwestern China was scheduled to host COP15 in October but the dates will be adjusted because of the Covid-19 pandemic.
+The city of Kunming in southwestern China was scheduled to host COP15 in October but it has been postponed because of the Covid-19 pandemic.
 The 15th conference of the parties to the Convention on Biological Diversity (CBD) is the most important biodiversity meeting in a decade.
-Any new agreement on protecting nature is due to be adopted in Kunming.
+Any new agreement on protecting nature is due to be adopted at COP15.

 “Some delegations were not allowed to leave or had to leave earlier.
 The CBD has 196 states parties and only around 150 were present,” said Ana di Pangracio, FARN’s deputy executive director, who participated in the meeting.
 “Some were absent for political reasons and others because of coronavirus.”